OBJET D’ART EXCERPT

 He looked like… like… well, quite a bit like…

-“You probably don’t want to shoot me,” the man said, “that
+“You probably don’t want to shoot me,” the man said,

-might not be good for either one of us.”
+“that might not be good for either one of us.”

-Sean knew that voice, or at least he knew an older version
+Sean knew that voice, or at least he knew an older

-pitch and a sandpapery quality due to thinning of the vocal
+slightly higher pitch and a sandpapery quality due to

-cords, a natural result of the aging process.
-The last time
+thinning of the vocal cords, a natural result of the aging

-he heard his grandfather speak, the words bore an
+process.
+The last time he heard his grandfather speak, the

-knew this voice well; beyond doubt.
+obvious differences, Sean knew this voice well; beyond

 “Gramps?”